bslassey/base-drafts/draft-ietf-quic-http.md

 : A frame was received on a stream where it is not permitted.

 HTTP_LIMIT_EXCEEDED (0x0B):
-: A Stream ID, Push ID, or Placeholder ID greater than the current maximum for that identifier was referenced.
+: A Stream ID or Push ID greater than the current maximum for that identifier was referenced.

 HTTP_DUPLICATE_PUSH (0x0C):